MaShisongLab/SingleCellGGM_Network_Analysis_Tutorial/README.md

 ggm.SigEdges(1:5,:)

-% Save all gene pairs to a file for gene co-expression construction writetable(ggm.SigEdges(:,1:3),'mca.ggm.network.txt','Delimiter','tab','WriteVariableNames',FALSE)
+% Save all gene pairs to a file for gene co-expression construction writetable(ggm.SigEdges(:,1:3),'mca.ggm.network.txt','Delimiter','tab','WriteVariableNames',false)

-% Also save all the gene used for network analysis into a file. writecell (ggm.gene_name, 'mca.ggm.network.allgenes.txt')
+% Also save all the gene used for network analysis into a file writecell (ggm.gene_name, 'mca.ggm.network.allgenes.txt')
 ```
 ## 2. Cluster the network into gene modules using the MCL algorithm